kecman/view/PLAN.md

 ## Soon
+- [Build] Distribution stuff, make a single executable if possible or executable + boost dll, bake fonts into the executable at least.
 - Option to render the cumulative vertex number for polyline soups and polygon inner/outer rings or polygon soups
 - Options on what options to include in the vertex cycling
 - Render vertex labels on top of other geometry always